orinoko-fr/autoprefixer-php/README.md

 }
 ```

-You can ask me any questions by e-mail: <vladkens@yandex.ru>
+You can ask the author any questions by e-mail: <vladkens@yandex.ru>

 ## Install